Forecasting Constraint on Primordial Black Hole Properties with the CSST $3\times2$pt Analysis: Theoretical Model

 The Gravitational-Intrinsic power spectrum consists of two components, representing the cross-correlation between gravitational lensing and intrinsic alignment for the $i$-th and $j$-th bins, which can be estimated by

 We find that the relationship \(C_{\gamma\gamma}>C_{\rm GI}>C_{\rm II}\) holds, and the effect of PBHs becomes significant when \(l\gtrsim10^3\).
-In Figure~\ref{fig:32pt Crr}, the blue solid curves denote the theoretical shear angular auto- and cross-power spectra for different tomographic bins in the CSST photometric survey.
+In Figure~\ref{fig:32pt Crr}, the blue solid curves denote the theoretical shear angular auto- and cross-power spectra for different tomographic bins in the CSST photometric survey without PBHs, and the green dashed curves denote the theoretical spectra for $m_{\rm PBH}=10^6$ $\rm M_{\odot}$ with \(f_{\mathrm{PBH}}=1\).

-\subsection{Galaxy-Galaxy Lensing Power Spectrum}
+\subsection{Galaxy-galaxy lensing power spectrum}

 The galaxy-galaxy lensing power spectrum represents the cross correlation between the galaxy and weak lensing.
 It is expressed as \citep{DES:2017myr}